American TESOL Logo

 9 Websites and Games to Teach Students How to Cite Sources in Essays

 I teach English language learners at the college level.
 They often turn in essays, which I have to make sure are accurately attributed and cited in their papers and projects.
-The web is full of resources for helping students format their essays correctly in MLA, APA and Chicago style.
+The web is full of resources for helping students format their essays correctly in MLA, APA, and Chicago style.
 Below are several websites to help students learn how to cite their essays in MLA, APA, and Chicago style formats.
 For more ideas on how to use web tools and apps to enhance student writing skills check out our webinar recordings, Teaching Writing to Digital Learners and Teaching Writing with Digital Tools.

 Citation Websites, Apps, and Tools